La Coupe de Maisons-Laffitte

 La Coupe de Maisons-Laffitte is a Group 3 flat horse race in France open to thoroughbreds aged three years or older.
-It is run at Maisons-Laffitte over a distance of 2,000 metres (about 1¼ miles), and it is scheduled to take place each year in September.
+It is run at Longchamp over a distance of 2,000 metres (about 1¼ miles), and it is scheduled to take place each year in September.

+The race was run at Maisons-Laffitte until its closure in October 2019.

 History

 The event was established in 1906, and it was originally called La Coupe d'Or.
 One of its early trophies was a gold cup with two ivory figures sculpted by Henri Allouard.
 It was later decided that such valuable trophies would only be awarded to owners who won the race three times within twelve years, but this was never achieved.

 La Coupe d'Or was abandoned throughout World War I. There was no running from 1914 to 1918.
 One person owns the 1908 Gold Cup in its original condition.
 I also have an original oil painting of Seasick, the horse that won the race.
 Painting done by Emil Adam in 1908.
 I will attempt to post pictures of these items shortly.

 The race was cancelled twice during World War II, in 1939 and 1940.
 The trophy scheme was discarded in 1941, and from this point the event was titled La Coupe de Maisons-Laffitte.
 It was held at Longchamp in 1941 and 1942, and at Le Tremblay in 1944.
 It went back to Longchamp in 1945, and returned to Maisons-Laffitte in 1946.

 The distance of the race has remained unchanged throughout its history.